Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type E

 \end{lemma}

+With this, we can complete the proof by considering arrows perpendicular to, then parallel to the double pyramid region using essentially the same proof as in type $\mathbb{D}$.

-\begin{lemma} Each arrow perpendicular to the left pyramid wall is positive. \end{lemma} \begin{proof} The analogue of Lemma \ref{lem:pyramidperp} holds by a similar proof, except that in type $E_6$ the cokernel is located on the opposite side of the triple mesh within the double pyramid (and is still an injective representation).
-But since every arrow in the double pyramid is positive by Lemma \ref{lem:typeEpyramid}, we still have a positive path from the middle term of the short exact sequences analogous to those in \eqref{eq:pyramidperp} to the corresponding injective cokernel.
+\begin{lemma} Each arrow perpendicular to the left pyramid wall is positive. \end{lemma} \begin{proof} The analogue of Lemma \ref{lem:pyramidperp} holds by a similar proof, except that in type $\mathbb{E}_6$ the cokernel of each such arrow is located on the opposite side of the triple mesh, still within the double pyramid and still an injective representation.
+Since every arrow in the double pyramid is positive by Lemma \ref{lem:typeEpyramid}, we still have a positive path from the middle term of each such short exact sequence analogous to those in \eqref{eq:pyramidperp} to the corresponding injective cokernel.
 This handles the first layer of arrows perpendicular to the pyramid wall, those whose targets are in the wall.

-For the remaining perpendicular arrows, the $\tau$-translates of those considered above, the same proof as Lemma \ref{lem:typeDperp} works exactly as written there. \end{proof}
+The remaining perpendicular arrows are $\tau$-translates of these, and the same proof as Lemma \ref{lem:typeDperp} works exactly as written there. \end{proof}

-The analogue of Lemma \ref{lem:typeDparallel}, that all arrows parallel to the left wall of the double pyramid are positive, holds by the same proof since it only uses ladder regions.
+Finally, the analogue of Lemma \ref{lem:typeDparallel}, that all arrows parallel to the left wall of the double pyramid are positive, holds by essentially the same proof since it only uses ladder regions.
 Thus we have completed the proof in the type $\mathbb{E}$ cases.